-If you are motivated to make a positive difference in people’s lives or improve the quality of life in a range of communities, a social work career may be for you.
+If you are motivated to make a positive difference in people’s lives, or improve the quality of life in a range of communities, a social work career may be for you.

-If you want to be a social worker, but don’t have a bachelor’s degree in social work, then this programme is for you.
+If you want to become a registered social worker, but don’t have a bachelor’s degree in social work, then this programme is for you.

 This programme will prepare you for practice and registration as a social worker in New Zealand and most other countries.